Vocative case: Latin

 "Et tu, Brute?" from Shakespeare's Julius Caesar, probably the most famous use of the vocative in literature.

 In Latin, the form of the vocative case of a noun is almost always the same as the nominative.
 Exceptions include singular non-neuter second-declension nouns that end in -us in the nominative case.
 An example would be the famous line from Shakespeare, "Et tu, Brute?" (commonly translated as "And you, Brutus?"): Brute is the vocative case and Brutus would be the nominative.

 Nouns that end in -ius end with -ī instead of the expected -ie. Thus, Julius becomes Julī and filius becomes filī.
 The shortening does not shift the accent so the vocative of Vergilius is Vergilī, with accent on the second syllable even though it is short.
 Nouns that end in -aius and -eius have vocatives that end in -aī or -eī even though the -i- in the nominative is consonantal.

 First-declension and second-declension adjectives also have distinct vocative forms in the masculine singular if the nominative ends in -us, with the ending -e.
 Adjectives that end in -ius have vocatives in -ie so the vocative of eximius is eximie.

 Nouns and adjectives that end in -eus do not follow the rules above.
 Meus forms the vocative irregularly as mī or meus, while Christian Deus does not have a distinct vocative and retains the form Deus.
 "My God!" in Latin is thus mī Deus!, but Jerome's Vulgate consistently used Deus meus as a vocative.
-Classical Latin did not use a vocative of deus either (in reference to pagan gods, the Romans used the suppletive form dive).
+Classical Latin did not use a vocative of deus either, preferring to use the name of the god (and in reference to pagan gods, the Romans used the suppletive form dive).

 Greek names in Latin texts conserve their Greek vocative form.
 E. g., the vocative of Andrēās is Andrēā.